-In January 2018 I went on a sailing ship cruise in the Caribbean with Sail Windjammer on the S/V Mandalay.
+In January 2018 I went on a sailing ship cruise through the Lesser Antilles in the Caribbean with Sail Windjammer on the S/V Mandalay.
 From Grenada we sailed north to the Grenadines, with Union Island the first stop.
 Saint Vincent and the Grenadines is a member of the Commonwealth of Nations.

 We had a nice hike around Union Island.
 From there we sailed to Mayreau for some snorkeling.
 In the evening we had a pub crawl on Mayreau, which was nice.